This post contains affiliate links. Read my disclosure policy here.

 * If you can’t find kelp granules, you can use dulse flakes, dulse granules or break up a small piece of nori.
 If you don’t want the ocean-like flavor, you can omit the seaweed altogether.
 The mushrooms will still be delicious!

-Using a small spoon, stuff each mushroom cap and place in the greased baking dish (leave a small amount of room in between each mushroom).
+Now it’s time to stuff the mushroom caps and bake to perfection!
+Using a small spoon, stuff each mushroom cap and place in a lightly greased baking dish.
 Sprinkle the tops with panko breadcrumbs.

 If desired, drizzle oil or melted vegan butter on top of the breadcrumbs to make them crisp up even more.
 You can also sprinkle shredded vegan mozzarella on top.
 So many tasty variations to try!